-IU Health Bloomington currently has eleven RNs who have completed the Sexual Assault Nurse Examiner program.
+IU Health Bloomington currently has nine RNs who have completed the Sexual Assault Nurse Examiner program.

 The primary mission of a SANE program is to meet the needs of the sexual assault victim by providing immediate, compassionate, culturally sensitive, and comprehensive forensic evaluation and treatment by trained, professional nurse experts within the parameters of the individual’s State Nurse Practice Act, the SANE standards of the IAFN, and the individual agency policies.(US Department of Justice, 1997)

 In 2011, IU Health Bloomington SANE nurses were awarded the Indiana Emergency Nurses Association’s Team Award for their commitment in raising the standard of care for sexual assault victims.